Updated as of 18 September 2020 and supplements previous Q&A

 What does the extension mean for casual and part-time workers?

 Initially, employees received the JobKeeper payment based on their employment type (casual or permanent).
-From 28th September, employees will qualify for JobKeeper 2.0 based on whether or not they worked on average20 hours per week in February 2020.
+From 28 September, eligible employees will receive one of two pay rates based on whether or not they worked on average 20 hours per week in February 2020.

 Will the original JobKeeper directives still apply under JobKeeper 2.0?